Kick Bad Guys Out! Conditionally Activated Anomaly Detection in Federated Learning with Zero-Knowledge Proof Verification: Evaluations

-\textbf{Experimental Setting.} A summary of datasets and models for evaluations can be found in Table~\ref{tab:models_and_datasets}.
-By default, we employ CNN and the non-i.i.d.
-FEMNIST dataset (partition parameter $\alpha = 0.5$), as the non-i.i.d. setting closely captures real-world scenarios.
+\textbf{Setting.} By default, we employ CNN and the non-i.i.d.
+FEMNIST dataset ($\alpha = 0.5$), as the non-i.i.d. setting closely captures practical scenarios. training and the ``labelled'' subset for testing.
 We utilize FedAVG in our experiments.
-By default, we use 10 clients for FL training, corresponding to real-world FL applications where the number of clients is typically less than 10, especially in ToB scenarios.
-We also increase the number of clients to 20 in the real-world experiment, where we utilize edge devices from the Theta network~\citep{theta_network} (\textbf{Exp 7}).
-Evaluations for anomaly detection are conducted on a server with 8 NVIDIA A100-SXM4-80GB GPUs, and evaluations for ZKP are conducted on Amazon AWS with an m5a.4xlarge instance with 16 CPU cores and 32 GB memory.
-We implement the ZKP system in Circom~\citep{circom}.
+We vary the number of clients from 10 to 100 in \textbf{Exp 5}, and by default, we use 10 clients for FL training, corresponding to practical FL applications where the number of clients is typically less than 10, especially in ToB scenarios.
+For evaluations on adaptive attacks, we leverage ResNet50 and CIFAR100, and set the proportion of malicious clients to 40\% by default.
+We implement the ZKP system in Circom~\cite{circom}.
+We conduct our evaluations on a server with 8 NVIDIA A100-SXM4-80GB GPUs, and validate the correct execution with ZKP on Amazon AWS with an m5a.4xlarge instance with 16 CPU cores and 32 GB memory.

-\textbf{Selection of attacks and defenses. } We follow a basic rule when selecting the attacks and defenses, \textit{i}.\textit{e}., they have to be practical in real-world systems.
-The mechanisms have to be easy to apply without requiring unpractical prior knowledge or access control over the entire system.
-Based on this rule, we employ two attacks that are widely considered in literature, including a \textit{Byzantine attack} that randomly modifies the local submissions~\citep{chen2017distributed,fang2020local}, and a \textit{backdoor attack}, \textit{i}.\textit{e}. the model replacement attack~\citep{how_to_backdoor}.
-We utilize three baseline defense mechanisms that can be effective in real systems: $m$-Krum~\citep{krum}, Foolsgold~\citep{foolsgold}, and RFA~\citep{rfa}.
-For $m$-Krum, we set $m$ to 5, which means 5 out of 10 submitted local models participate in aggregation in each FL training round.
+\textbf{Selection of attacks and defenses. } We employ two Byzantine attacks and two backdoor attacks that are widely considered in the literature, including \textit{i}) a random weight Byzantine attack that randomly modifies the local submissions~\cite{chen2017distributed,fang2020local}, \textit{ii}) a zero weight Byzantine attack that sets all model weights to zero~\cite{chen2017distributed,fang2020local}, \textit{iii}) a label flipping backdoor attack that flips labels in the local data~\cite{tolpegin2020data}, and \textit{iv}) a model replacement backdoor attack~\cite{how_to_backdoor} that intends to use a poisoned local model to replace the global model.
+We utilize 5 baseline defense mechanisms that can be effective in real systems, including $m$-Krum~\cite{krum}, Foolsgold~\cite{foolsgold}, RFA~\cite{rfa}, Bucketing~\cite{karimireddy2020byzantine}, and Trimmed Mean~\cite{yin2018byzantine}.
+For $m$-Krum, by default, we set $m$ to 5, which means 5 out of 10 submitted local models participate in aggregation in each FL training round.
+We test our method from the earliest stages of training (\textit{i}.\textit{e}., training from scratch), instead of after model convergence, to reflect practical FL scenarios where adversaries may attack at any point, including during initial model convergence.
+We do so because early-stage attacks are more challenging: benign local models can exhibit significant variability due to non-i.i.d. data distributions and random initialization.
+Such variability makes it inherently harder to distinguish malicious models from benign ones, creating a more rigorous testbed for defenses.